mikeerickson/nptemplating-docs/docs/templating-integration-plugins/example-4.md

     let pivotDate = userDate.length === 0 ? await cdGetSelectedCalendarDate() : userDate
     pivotDate = moment(pivotDate).format('MM/DD/YYYY')

-    const templateData = {
+    // create some templateData (data and methods) that will be used within template const templateData = {
       data: {
         pivotDate,